fportantier/habu/README.rst

 I'm developing Habu to teach (and learn) some concepts about Python and Network Hacking.

-These are basic functions that help with some tasks for Ethical Hacking and Penetration Testing.

-Most of them are related with networking, and the implementations are intended to be understandable for who wants to read the source code and learn from that.

 Some techniques implemented in the current version are:

 * ARP Poisoning